Causal Collaborative Filtering: The Proposed Framework

 More specifically, the recommendation policy $V=g(U,X)$ provides recommendation $V$ based on the user $U$ and history $X$, written as $do(V=g(U,X))$.
 To find out the distribution of the outcome $Y$ that results from this policy, we seek to estimate $P(Y=y|U=u,do(V=g(U,X)))$.
 We will show that identifying the effect of such policies is equivalent to identifying the expression for the $(u,x)$-specific effect $P(Y=y|U=u,X=x,do(V=v))$ \cite[p.71]{pearl2016causal}.

-In the above derivation, step 1 follows from the law of total probability and the fact that variables $\{U,X\}$ satisfy the backdoor criterion \cite[p.61]{pearl2016causal}; step 2 follows from the fact that $X$ occurs before $V$ and hence any control exerted on $V$ can have no effect on the distribution of $X$ \cite[p.71]{pearl2016causal}; step 3 rewrites the equation which tells us that the causal effect of a conditional policy $do(V=g(U,X))$ can be evaluated from the expression of $P(Y=y|U=u,X=x,do(V=v))$ by substituting $g(u,x)$ for $v$ and taking the conditional expectation over $X$ using the conditional distribution $P(X=x|U=u)$ for personalization \cite[p.71]{pearl2016causal}; finally, step 4 simplifies the notation into the conditional expectation form \cite[p.113]{pearl2000models}.

-From the last step in Eq.\eqref{eq:conditional_intervention} we can see that the key difference between the causal model $P(y|u,do(v))$ and traditional matching-based models $P(y|u,v)$ is the existence of the conditional probability term $P(x|u)$ in the final step.
-In the final step, $P(y|u,x,v)|_{v=g(u,x)}$ stands for the preference estimation of the already deployed recommendation model $V=g(U,X)$.
-Traditional models only consider the real world but not the counterfactual world, as a result, the conditional probability $P(x|u)=1$ for the observed user history $x$, while for unobserved history $x^\prime$, $P(x^\prime|u)=0$.
-In this case, we can see that the summation in the final step will only include the observed history $x$ and thus $P(y|u,do(v))$ naturally degenerates to the original recommendation model $V=g(U,X)$.
+From the last step in Eq.\eqref{eq:conditional_intervention} we can see that the key difference between the causal model $P(y|u,do(v))$ and traditional associative models $P(y|u,v)$ is the existence of the conditional probability term $P(x|u)$ in the final step.
+In step 4, $P(y|u,x,v)|_{v=g(u,x)}$ stands for the preference estimation of the deployed recommendation model $V=g(U,X)$.
+Traditional models only consider the real world but not the counterfactual world, as a result, the conditional probability $P(x|u)=1$ for observed user history $x$, while for unobserved history $x^\prime$, $P(x^\prime|u)=0$.
+In this case, we see that the summation in step 4 will only include observed history $x$ and thus $P(y|u,do(v))$ naturally degenerates to the original recommendation model $V=g(U,X)$.

-However, just because the observed history of user $u$ is $x$ does not mean that the user is \textit{destined to} interact with the items in $x$---the user just \textit{happened to} interact with $x$, i.e., if the user had a chance to be recommended with different items $x^\prime$ in the counterfactual world, the user may also interact with those items, and thus the probability $P(x^\prime|u)$ is not 0.
-As a result, the calculation of Eq.\eqref{eq:conditional_intervention} requires counterfactual reasoning in the counterfactual world where the user history had been $X=x^\prime$, which is beyond the observational data $X=x$.
+However, the observed history $x$ does not mean that the user is destined to interact with the items in $x$---the user just happened to interact with $x$, i.e., if the user had a chance to be recommended with different items $x^\prime$ in the counterfactual world, the user may also interact with those items, and thus the probability $P(x^\prime|u)$ is not 0.
+As a result, the calculation of Eq.\eqref{eq:conditional_intervention} requires counterfactual reasoning where the user history had been $X=x^\prime$, which is beyond the observational data $X=x$.